jhfnetboy/Arcadia-Business/README.md

 # Introduction

-There are two branched you can use:
+There are two branches you can use:
 **main**: Business Coupon System for business to issue coupons and player to redeem coupons and write off it.
 It will be updated frequently.

 **basic**: Initial version of the business coupon system, it is a basic authentication system, you can use it as a basic authentication system to develop your own application.